 You can’t have healthy breasts without a healthy body!

 Achieve a healthy BMI as a way to decrease your breast cancer risk and live a healthier life.
-Our Health & Wellness Coach, Ellen Cawthorne, specializes in helping patients improve their health through a customized nutrition plan called Transitions Lifestyle System (TLS).
+Our Health & Wellness Coach, Ellen Jaffe, specializes in helping patients improve their health through Functional Medicine.
+Functional Medicine focuses on what’s causing your health problems, not what medicine can mask your symptoms.

 The Introductory 3-Week Program is a wonderful way to jump start a healthy eating lifestyle.
 With Ellen as your guide, learn to focus on the quality of your meals instead of counting calories, pounds, or points (which could lead to a compromised metabolism).
 Education, such as learning how to read labels, supports this healthy lifestyle and is a key component of the program.